-CJ255 How to Prepare for Oral Boards and Multi-Assessment 2 class hrs/wk, 2 cr.
+CJ255 How to Prepare for Oral Boards and Multi-Assessment

 Presents specialized training opportunities for students, municipal and county reserves, and cadets who anticipate applying for full-time employment in the criminal justice field.
-Reviews basic Department of Public Safety Standards and Training (DPSST) certification requirements, as well as preparatory steps to be successful in passing oral board interviews and initial phases of a multiassessment process.
+Reviews basic Department of Public Safety Standards and Training (DPSST) certification requirements, as well as preparatory steps to be successful in passing oral board interviews and initial phases of a multi-assessment process.
 Covers stress, voice control, behaviors, appearance, attitude, and dress.
 Students are photographed, videotaped, and participate in a competitive oral board scored by professionals in the field of law enforcement, corrections, and parole and probation.
 Sp

 CJ280B-L Cooperative Work Experience See CWE-Cooperative Work Experience.
-F, W, Sp, Su